nailfarmer/debian-luks-suspend/README.md

 systemd.
 It changes root to the initramfs in order to perform the `luksSuspend`, actual suspend, and `luksResume` operations.

+When successfully completed, it uses loginctl to unlock the user session to reduce password fatigue.

 This script assumes you're using systemd, and is untested in all but the most generic of lvm setups.
 It currently breaks under grsecurity, and probably won't work if you're using lvm+raid.
 It makes no security guarantees